mariannapap/platform-go-challenge/README.md

 This will start the web server and make it accessible at [http://localhost:8080](http://localhost:8080).

+## Functionality

+The `UserFavouritesService` provides endpoints to manage a user's favourite assets.
+It allows users to retrieve, add, remove, and edit their favourite assets.

 ## Unit Tests

 The following methods in the `InMemoryUserDataService` have unit tests implemented: